-Spiritual coaches work to address covid-19, other health disparities
+Peer coaches work to address covid-19, other health disparities in Baltimore

 Linda Johnson-Harvey was among those who signed on to become a coach.

 She’s already been doing work as an apostle at Fragrance of Faith Ministry.
-She has worked to provide care to those suffering trauma and provide fresh food where access is limited.
+She has provided care to those suffering trauma and distributed fresh food where access is limited.
 Training with Kindred Coaches will “expand my toolbox,” she said.

-Since the social justice movement took off after the death in May of George Floyd, she’s felt a clarion call to address racial inequities.
-With the pandemic, she said that must include addressing health care inequities.
+Since the social justice movement took off after the police killing in May of George Floyd, she’s felt a clarion call to address racial inequities.
+With the pandemic, she said that must include addressing health-care inequities.

-She views coaching as a means to build trust in disenfranchised communities who have not felt welcomed or comfortable seeking medical care.
+She views coaching as a means to build trust in disenfranchised communities that have not felt welcomed or comfortable seeking medical care.
 Many have felt they couldn’t afford or access care.

 “We’ll look you in the eye and say I’m here and how can I help you walk out and take the next step to the doctor’s office or whatever you need to do,” Johnson-Harvey said.